SolarSpec/OnePanelFig/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] Format axes to standard
+- [X] Format axes to a standard
 - [X] Change aspect ratios to certain useful presets
 - [X] Find multiple open figures and update once one closes
+- [X] Added special close request to update available figures after one close
-    - [ ] Could scrap update button if we can setup a listener for any new/deleted figs
+  - [ ] Could somehow find a way to auto update when new figures are plotted
 - [X] Format styling
 - [X] Save configuration of settings to some preset file to load later